 Qualified employees are covered under multiple-employer defined benefit pension plans maintained by agencies of the State of California.
 Academic employees are members of the California State Teachers' Retirement System (CalSTRS) and classified employees are members of the California Public Employees' Retirement System (CalPERS).

-The District implemented GASB Statements No. 68 and No. 71 for the fiscal year ended June 30, 2015.
-As a result, the District reported its proportionate share of the net pension liabilities, pension expense, and deferred inflow of resources for each of the above plans and a deferred outflow of resources for each of the above plans as follows:
+For the fiscal year ended June 30, 2016, the District reported net pension liabilities, deferred outflows of resources, deferred inflows of resources, and pension expense for each of the above plans as follows: